RazElbaz/ThreadPool/README.md

 "-e" and "-d" flags will be used for encryption and decryption accordingly.

 # Testing:
-I created a test file for the assignment which performs encryption and decryption in randomly generated text files of different lengths, and checks the correctness of the encryption/decryption process using the diff command.
+I created a test file called `test.c` for an assignment that performs encryption and decryption in randomly generated text files of different lengths, and checks the correctness of the encryption/decryption process using the diff command.

 **how to run:**
 1. Run the command `make` or `make all` if you haven't already.
 2. Compile the program by running the command `gcc test.c -o test` .
 This will compile the test.c file and create an executable named test.